Ergouzii/HustleMode/README.md

 # HustleMode
-This is my very first IOS APP practice.
+This is my very first iOS APP practice.
 This APP is originally from: https://www.youtube.com/watch?v=5b91dFhZz0g
 Can be downloaded from origin author here: http://bit.ly/hustle-mode-source-code